Investing Real Estate Investing

 The key to getting the most out of this investment opportunity with Arrived may be holding your shares for several years with the hope that the property value will appreciate over time.

 However, investors wishing to redeem their shares and liquidate their investments can place a liquidation request every quarter following the initial six-month hold period.
+Depending on when you choose to liquidate your investment, there might be a 1.00% to 2.00% fee.

-Arrived FAQs
+Arrived FAQ

 Is Arrived legitimate?